Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Background

 \subsection{Demands for Autonomous Driving}

 A major factor driving the development of autonomous vehicles is the belief that they will reduce the number of accidents, injuries, and fatalities compared to vehicles driven by humans.
-However, many of the comparisons made so far lack fairness.
-While self-driving cars do not suffer from fatigue or emotional impairments like angers or frustrations, they do lack the ability to navigate uncertain and ambiguous situations with the same level of skill and foresight as an experienced and alert human driver.

-Likewise, self-driving vehicles may make incorrect decisions because of errors in detecting and recognizing objects.
-This can be compared to the poor choices a human driver might make under the influence of alcohol.
+However, self-driving autonomous vehicles may make incorrect decisions because of errors in detecting and recognizing objects.
+This can be compared to the poor choices a human driver might make under the influence of alcohol or fatigue.
 Decisions made by autonomous vehicles due to these detection failures could be as detrimental, if not more so, as those made by their human counterparts.
-For example, in a crash involving a Tesla in California, the vehicle made a critical error, leading to a fatal outcome: its sensors detected the concrete barrier but dismissed this information, mistakenly interpreting the barrier's stationary position on the radar as non-threatening.
+For example, in a crash involving a Tesla in California, the vehicle made a critical error, resulting in a fatal outcome: its sensors detected the concrete barrier but dismissed this information, mistakenly interpreting the barrier's stationary position on the radar as non-threatening.
 Additionally, various errors made by autonomous vehicles have also led to accidents, resulting in loss of life and property.
-As a result, the safety of autonomous vehicles has become a significant public concern, underscoring the need for the development of safer autonomous driving.
+As a result, the safety of autonomous driving has become a significant public concern, underscoring the need for the development of safer autonomous driving.